Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Jason English - Goldman Sachs & Co.

-No, no, no. The sales-out delivery.
-Sorry, consumer domestic, the 110 basis points of over (31:43) delivery versus measured channels.
-That was closer (31:46) to 300 basis points where you finished the last year?
+No, no, no. The sales outdelivery.
+Sorry, consumer domestic, the 110 basis points of overdelivery versus measured channels.
+That was closer to 300 when you finished the last year?

 Richard A. Dierker - Church & Dwight Co., Inc.